Skip to main content

 )

-Compile the saved model to TFLite format for use in later steps.
+Compile the saved model to TFLite format using local compilation:

 --model /path/to/mobilenet_v2.onnx